itsuki8914/pix2pix-automaticColorization/README.md

 ## Usage
 put the images in the folder named "data".
 They are used for training.

-crop.py helps to randomly crop pictures from  the folder you asigned.
+crop.py helps to randomly crop pictures from  the folder you assigned.

-example
+example:
 ```
 python crop.py pictures data
 ```

 put the image in a folder named "val".
 They are used for validation.

-example
+example:
 ```
 python crop.py for_valid val
 ```